 Embry-Riddle is known throughout the aviation and aerospace industry as the top provider of hands-on, pragmatic education, producing engineers who are ready to solve the real-world problems encountered by the aerospace industry.
-An alumni survey showed that 96.3% of graduates were either employed (80.5%) or accepted into graduate school (14.8%) one year after graduation.
+A recent alumni survey showed that 96.3% of graduates were either employed (80.5%) or accepted into graduate school (14.8%) one year after graduation.

 The department also offers several graduate degrees as well as an accelerated program.
 The recent addition of a Ph.D. in Aerospace Engineering increases opportunities for graduate and undergraduate students alike to pursue new and advanced knowledge to reinforce and enhance the classroom experience.